AlyxMoon/lunar-factorio-mod-manager/README.md

 [![Standard - JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](http://standardjs.com/)
 [![Total Downloads](https://img.shields.io/github/downloads/AlyxMoon/Lunars-Factorio-Mod-Manager/total.svg?label=Total%20Downloads)](https://github.com/AlyxMoon/Lunars-Factorio-Mod-Manager/releases)

 LFMM is a tool for managing mods in Factorio.
 The aim is to make it easy to use many different sets of mods at a time.
-Long-term, I would like to add tools that would be of use to power-users and modders.

-**Disclaimer**: This is a pet project by a programmer still getting the hang of writing good code.
-While every attempt will be made to ensure this program is safe and does not have any harmful side-effects, caution should be taken.
-If you run into any issues, please leave an issue on this repo or post on this mod's page in the [Factorio forums](https://forums.factorio.com/viewtopic.php?f=137&t=30394).
+**Disclaimer**: This is an old hobby project that is undergoing a rework.
+To be safe, you should backup any mods and saves that you might be worried about losing.
+If you run into any issues you can leave an issue on this repo or post on the [Factorio forums](https://forums.factorio.com/viewtopic.php?f=137&t=30394).

 ## Downloading / Installing
-There are currently no compiled versions of the app.
-Instead, you can download a zip file from the releases page for a proper release version or near the top of this page for the most recent development version.
+Check out [the releases page](https://github.com/AlyxMoon/lunar-factorio-mod-manager/releases) for the compiled packages.
+Download the appropriate package for your operating system, unzip it wherever you like, and start the app by running the `lunar-mod-manager.exe` file

-## Roadmap
+## Features

-**Base Functionality**

-- [x] View all installed Factorio mods
-- [x] Activate or deactivate mods
-- [x] Manage a collection of mods as a single profile
+- __Modpacks__
+Create and manage modpacks, easily swap between them
+- __Export / Import modpacks__ (not yet implemented)
+Easily save the modpack configuration as a file that can be shared with others
+- __Edit mod configuration__ (not yet implemented)
+Edit the individual mod configuration and save it as part of the modpack
+- __Browse online mods__
-- [x] Start Factorio from the app
+View the mods on the official mod portal, download directly from the app
-- [x] View or download mods from online mod portal
-- [x] Manually or automatically update downloaded mods
-- [ ] Update or download all mods listed in a profile at once
-- [ ] Have compiled packages for Windows, Mac, and Linux

-**Server / Save Management**

-- [ ] Export a profile for easy sharing
-- [ ] View mods in use by saved games and create a profile based on them
+- __Manage mod updates and dependencies__
+Check for available updates to mods as well as any missing dependencies.
+- __Create modpacks from saves__ (not yet implemented)
+View save files and automatically create modpacks to match mods used in the save
+- __Create modpacks from servers__ (not yet implemented)
-- [ ] View server list and create a profile based on mods used in selected server
+View online servers and automatically create modpacks to match mods used in the server

-**Advanced Functionality / Tools for Modders**
-- [ ] Allow using a specific Factorio version in profile (for when multiple versions are installed at once)
-- [ ] Allow having multiple versions of a mod at once, and in the profile select which version to use
-- [ ] Allow editing of a mod and saving that custom version (at minimum, editing config options)